 Jakob and I have known each other since grade 7.
 We were part of the same teen group, and our relationship grew from friendship to love and marriage.

-Before we moved together and lived our daily life together I did not see or suspect anything different in him from me.
-We were both more quiet loner people (or so I thought).
+Before we started our daily life together, I did not see or suspect anything different in him compared to myself.
+We were both quiet, reclusive individuals (or so I thought).

-Soon after our marriage though I noticed something about Jakob that I had not seen before.
-In fact, I had not met anyone before who was seeing life the way he did.
-He was also not shy as I had known him for years, there was something about him that I could not even comprehend.
+Soon after our marriage, though, I noticed something about Jakob I had not seen before.
+I had not met anyone before who saw life the way he did.
+He was also not shy, as I had known him for years; there was something about him that I could not even comprehend.

-When our children joined our family they were just like their dad, and with that, I did not think much about it.
-When our daughter started to speak and show her personality, it helped me a big deal to better understand my husband.
-She did not mask yet, and would plainly say what she thought.
+When our children joined our family, they were just like their dad; with that, I did not think much about it.
+When our daughter started to speak and show her personality, it helped me to understand my husband better.
+She did not mask yet and would plainly say what she thought.

-I did not even consider a disability.
+I did not even consider it a disorder.
 I was daily surrounded by very intelligent, straightforward, strong-willed people.
 We learned to live with each other, and things seemed okay if there weren’t a whole other world outside our home that thought and felt like me.
-I learned to mask, right alongside my family sandwiched in between them and the outside world.
+Right alongside my family, I learned to mask, sandwiched between them and the outside world.
+My family has challenged me beyond what I thought possible in so many ways.

-Randomly one day I was watching youtube videos and a channel I followed for recipes had a video about her boyfriend’s high-functioning autism.
-Would the video be on another channel, I would not have watched it.
+One day, I was randomly watching YouTube videos, and a channel I followed for recipes had a video about her boyfriend’s high-functioning autism.
+Had the video been on another channel, I would not have watched it.
 Autism was not on my radar.
 What I heard from this couple blew my mind.
 For the first time, I heard someone else talking about what was common in our family.

-I did some more research and all I found was exactly what we experienced.
+I did more research, and I found exactly what we had experienced.
 Could it be that my beloved family members were on the autism spectrum?

-We finally had a name and we were not alone.
+We did some Online tests and got a diagnosis.
+We finally had a name for our situation, and we were not alone.
 Estimates indicate that at least 5 million adults in the United States are on the autism spectrum.
 The hidden number worldwide is much greater.
-No one really knows how many families live as we have lived for so many years.
+No one knows how many families live as we have lived for so many years.

-Eventually, step by step we created a simpler life at a much slower pace for ourselves.
-Now you know the real reason why we like a simple life so much.
+Eventually, step by step, we created a simpler life at a much slower pace for ourselves.
+Now you know why we like a simple life so much.

 Keeping it secret

-After over 30 years of marriage to a person on a spectrum, and raising two children on the spectrum I would not agree that high-functioning autism, and maybe even any autism is a disorder.
+After over 30 years of marriage to a person on a spectrum and raising two children on the spectrum, I would not agree that high-functioning autism can or needs to be fixed.

-People with autism are different, there is no question about that.
+People with autism are different, and there is no question about that.
 They are lovingly sometimes called coming from another planet.
 This thought is not that much off.
-But we do not know either what causes autism or why is it more and more common.
+But we do not know either what causes autism or why it is more and more common.

 It’s time for change